 And so the progressive overload principle was born.
 It refers to the idea that you need to constantly increase the demands you impose on your muscles in order to make them bigger and stronger.

-The term overload can be misleading.
-To a lot of people, the term “overload” means adding weight.
+However, the term overload can be misleading.
+To a lot of people, overload means adding weight.
 But progressive overload is about more than simply increasing the weight.
 Rather, it’s about increasing the amount of work your muscles do over time.

 Adding weight to the bar isn’t the only way, or even the best way, to go about it.